bryantwells/rr25/_pages/narrowcast.md

 ### Questions

-- What is your relationship to your site, how does your work activate or reveal it?
+- What is your relationship to your site of transmission, how does your work activate or reveal it?
 - What frequencies are available?
 - Is your transmission fixed, mobile, ephemeral?
 - Who might be listening?
 For how long?
 - How is it encountered?
 By accident, by sign, by rumor?
-Consider visual cues – stickers, flyers, physical components, etc.
 - Can you take advantage of the qualities unique to radio?
 Body capacitance, proximity, signal noise, etc.

 ---